 Use and Reproduction

-Immigration and Insurance, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Immigration and Insurance, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.